 Qualifying incoming freshmen must meet the following three criteria:

-- 3.2 unweighted/3.5 weighted GPA as reported on the official transcript used in the admission decision
+- 3.2 unweighted/3.5 weighted GPA3 as reported on the official transcript used in the admission decision

 - 26 ACT composite or 1240 SAT combined critical reading and math score